Concern over 'disgraceful' Aberdeen fly-tipping

 Local resident Jenny Stephen, who is calling for a clean-up and fines, said: "I think it's a disgrace."

-And Thomas Timms, who walks his dogs to the area, said: "It's a fire waiting to happen."'Not healthy'
+And Thomas Timms, who walks his dogs to the area, said: "It's a fire waiting to happen."

 They said mattresses, tyres and general rubbish were among the items often dumped.